Creating bike- and pedestrian-friendly campuses and schools

 - Walking and riding school buses: For younger kids, getting a group together under the supervision of older children or parents normalizes active transportation while practicing new skills.

-- Site planning: schools can set up zones for drop-off and pick-up that are displaced from pedestrian and bike routes.
-Provide ample bike parking for both staff and students.
-Staff facilities that allow for change of clothing and shower increase adult rates of cycling.
+- Site planning: Schools can set up zones for drop-off and pick-up that are displaced from pedestrian and bike routes.
+Around school buildings, ample bike parking for staff and students and pedestrian-only zones create an expectation of use.
+Staff facilities that allow for change of clothing and a shower increase adult rates of cycling.
 Bottle-filling water fountains are popular solutions.

 Why bike parking matters